raphael/linux-samus/README.md

 ```
 load-module module-alsa-sink device=hw:0,0
 ```
+## FAQ

+### 1. External Monitor Goes Blank

+See issue [#32](https://github.com/raphael/linux-4.1-samus/issues/32).
+TL;DR there's a bug with the intel driver that will be fixed in kernel 4.2 that can cause this issue.
+The current workaround consists of disabling IPS by adding the following command line to the kernel: `i915.enable_ips=0`.

 ## Contributions

 This repo exists so that we can all benefit from each other's work.